rcdexta/react-trello/README.md

 * Safari 4.0 or above
 * Microsoft Edge 15 or above

-## Feature Wishlist

-* the prop `onDataChange` is a catch all callback that returns the entire board data when anything changes on the board.
-Micro-events like when a card is added or re-arranged should be possible too

-Check the Milestones for this project to track when the above features will be implemented.

 ## Logging

 Pass environment variable `REDUX_LOGGING` as true to enable Redux logging in any environment